 Is there dry eye treatment?

-If you notice prolonged symptoms of dry eye it is time to see the doctor.
+If you notice prolonged symptoms of dry eye it is time to see our optometrists.
 Your doctor will be able to work with you to better understand your day to day activities and the environment.
-Learning about what may be leading to the dry eye can help your doctor make suggestions, such as using fully wrapped sunglass when enjoying the outdoors, limiting screen time, or adding moisture into the air at home.
-Today, there are many synthetic eye drops that can be prescribed to help better lubricate the eyes.
-These drops are long-lasting and can significantly reduce the symptoms of dry eye.
+Learning about what may be leading to the dry eye can help your doctor make suggestions, such as using fully wrapped sunglasses when enjoying the outdoors, limiting screen time, or adding moisture into the air at home.
+Today, there are many synthetic eye drops that can be prescribed to help better lubricate the eyes, or even oral medications to reduce inflammation that often causes dry eyes.
+Learning how to fully blink may be part of the discussion, as well as home eyelid treatments to improve the function of the tear producing glands that line your eyelids.